smartnic/sigcomm21_artifact/README.md

 EXIT
 ```

-Here are the comments to help understaned prorgams.
+Here are the comments to help understaned programs.

 benchmark.k2